NonsenseCapital/docs/README.md

 ### Useless Token :moneybag:

-Shitcoins represent a share in Shitpost Capital, they can be staked in order to gain voting rights, these rights allow particpants to signal their investment opinions.
+Usless Tokens represent a share in Nonsense Capital, they can be staked in order to gain voting rights, these rights allow particpants to signal their investment opinions.
 This allows them to vote on as well as create various proposals.
-Shitcoins are recieved when a particpant buys into Shitpost Capital, this is done by paying in a certain amount for which they will be allocated coins at the in proportion to the current value of the fund.
+Usless Tokens are recieved when a particpant buys into Nonsense Capital, this is done by paying in a certain amount for which they will be allocated coins at the in proportion to the current value of the fund.

 ### Staking